rhdtownsend/msg/docs/source/user-guide/preliminaries.rst

 evaluate a spectrum.

 MSG is designed to solve this problem.
-It's not the first software package devoted to stellar spectral interpolation (see, e.g., :ads_citealp:`blanco-cuaresma:2014`; :ads_citealp:`allende:2015`);
+It's not the first software package that offers stellar spectral interpolation (see, e.g., :ads_citealp:`blanco-cuaresma:2014`; :ads_citealp:`allende:2015`);
-however, it is intended as a general-purpose tool that's not tied to any specific grid, and therefore its design has been guided by the following key criteria:
+however, with spectral interpolation as its `sole` focus, it offers a combination of features unmatched by other packages:

 * scalability --- MSG handles grids that are much larger (on disk) than available computer memory.